fusterma/MADX_JUAS2022/docker.md

 Otherwise you can work during the MAD-X tutorial directly on a browser throught binder, we will provide you with the links but special attention has to be paid using this approach to save the progress by downloading and uploading the jupyter-notebooks.

 # An example of Python3 notebook.

-Open a new Python3 jupyter notebook: NEW->Python 3 Notebook.
+Open a new Python3 jupyter notebook: NEW->Python 3 Notebook and copy and paste the following lines on the jupyter-notebook boxes and give it a try!

 You can import the python library of MAD-X (*cpymad*) with the following command.
 ```python
 from cpymad.madx import Madx